1994 Oregon Ballot Measure 13

 Ballot Measure 13 (1994) was a ballot measure in the U.S. State of Oregon in 1994 concerning gay rights, spousal benefits, access to information, and public education.
 Measure 13 would have added a new section titled "The Minority Status and Child Protection Act" to Article 1 of the Oregon Constitution.

-It was defeated in the November 8, 1994 general election with 592,746 votes in favor, 630,628 against.
+It was defeated in the November 8, 1994 general election with 592,746 votes in favor and 630,628 against.

+History

 Political context

-Backed by the Oregon Citizens' Alliance, this ballot measure was the third statewide measure in Oregon that sought to restrict gay rights.
-It was similar to Oregon Ballot Measure 9, which also backed by the OCA and was defeated in 1992.
+Backed by the Oregon Citizens' Alliance (OCA), this ballot measure was the third statewide measure in Oregon that sought to restrict gay rights.
+It was similar to Oregon Ballot Measure 9, which was also backed by the OCA and was defeated in 1992.
+This new measure lacked some of the language of the 1992 measure, which described homosexuality as "abnormal, wrong, unnatural and perverse" and compared homosexuality to sadism and pedophilia, but the OCA and opponents of the measure said that it would have virtually the same effect if it were passed.

+The neighboring state of Idaho had a similar ballot measure in the same year: 1994 Idaho Proposition 1.
+The principal sponsor of Proposition 1 was the Idaho Citizens Alliance, an offshoot of the OCA.

 Full text

 Be It Enacted by the People of the State of Oregon:

 The Constitution of the State of Oregon is amended by creating a new section to be added to and made a part of Article 1.
 The new section shall be known as "The Minority Status and Child Protection Act" and will read as follows:

 Section 41: MINORITY STATUS BASED ON HOMOSEXUALITY PROHIBITED.